-- (1) The pro forma loss per share includes a \$2.8 million loss upon conversion of our convertible promissory notes, and the pro forma column reflects the (i) Stock Split, (ii) automatic conversion of all of our outstanding shares of convertible preferred stock at the close of this offering into 7,693,436 shares of our common stock and reclassification into common stock, and (iii) automatic conversion of all principal and accrued and unpaid interest under our outstanding convertible promissory notes at the close of this offering into approximately 1,838,775 shares of our common stock and additional paid-in capital, assuming an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus). - (2) The proforma as adjusted column reflects all adjustments included in the proforma column and gives effect to the sale by us of 1,500,000 shares of common stock offered by this prospectus, assuming an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering costs payable by us. - (3) Represents the fair value of the convertible note as we have elected to account for the instrument at its fair value
+- (1) Does not give effect to the Stock Split to take place upon the effectiveness of the registration statement of which this prospectus forms a part at a ratio of 7.1-for-1. - (2) The pro forma loss per share includes a \$2.8 million loss upon conversion of our convertible promissory notes, and the pro forma column reflects the (i) Stock Split, (ii) automatic conversion of all of our outstanding shares of convertible preferred stock at the close of this offering into 7,693,436 shares of our common stock and reclassification into common stock, and (iii) automatic conversion of all principal and accrued and unpaid interest under our outstanding convertible promissory notes at the close of this offering into approximately 1,819,706 shares of our common stock and additional paid-in capital, assuming an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus). - (3) The pro forma as adjusted column reflects all adjustments included in the pro forma column and gives effect to the sale by us of 2,400,000 shares of common stock offered by this prospectus, assuming an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering costs payable by us. - (4) Represents the fair value of the convertible note as we have elected to account for the instrument at its fair value